Luminous1432/ASL-Gesture-AZ/README.md

 # VedaX – ASL Gesture Recognition (3rd Sem Project)

 This project detects American Sign Language (A–Z) using image-based training and real-time gesture recognition through a webcam.
-It was built during Smart India Hackathon by Team **NexusX** (Shriraksha, Yukthi, Ayush, Amrutha) in 3rd semester.
+It was built during Smart India Hackathon by Team **VEDAX** (Shriraksha, Yukthi, Ayush, Amrutha) in 3rd semester.
 The model uses MediaPipe keypoints, TensorFlow, and OpenCV to identify hand gestures and output the predicted alphabet live on screen.

 ### ✨ Features